daarnolducsd/ep5book/docs/04-week4.md

 sum(log) eqkeep(N mean) keep(varlist)
 ```

 Now, there was quite a bit of syntax in the previous code.
 For better or worse, commands that deal with formatting tend to have lots of options.
-This is good for flexibility, but can make them frustrating to learn initially.
+This is good for flexibility but can make it frustrating to learn initially.
 Let's go through each part of the command step-by-step:

-  - ``outreg2 using table.doc`` -- tells Stata that we should save the results of this command in a file called ``table.doc`` (it will be saved in working directory)
+  - ``outreg2 using table.doc`` -- tells Stata that we should save the results of this command in a file called ``table.doc`` (it will be saved in the working directory)

-  - ``word replace`` -- tells Stata that the format is a word document and if it already exists in the working directory it should be replaced
+  - ``word replace`` -- tells Stata that the format is a Word document and if it already exists in the working directory it should be replaced

   - ``sum(log)`` -- tells Stata that this should be a summary stats table. ``outreg2`` is usually used for regression tables, not summary statistics table